 Initial serviceability is a measure of the pavement's smoothness or rideability immediately after construction.
 Terminal serviceability is the minimum tolerable serviceability of a pavement.
 When the serviceability of a pavement reaches its terminal value, rehabilitation is required.
-See the recommended Initial and Terminal Serviceability Indices on the table presented in the City of San Antonio Design Parameters - Portland Cement Concrete Pavements section of this report.
+See the recommended Initial and Terminal Serviceability Indices on the table presented in the Design Parameters - Portland Cement Concrete Pavements section of this report.